 The Governor is responsible for presenting a balanced budget to the General Assembly with supporting data and recommendations.
-The legislature, with certain limitations, has the power to reduce the Governor's budget proposals, but it cannot increase them.
+Beginnning in fiscal year 2024, the legislature has the power to increase or reduce the Governor's budget proposals and the Governor has line-item veto authority.